HAL Dhruv: Origins

 The Advanced Light Helicopter (ALH) program for an indigenous 5-ton multirole helicopter was initiated in May 1979 by the Indian Air Force and Indian Naval Air Arm.
 HAL were given a contract by the Indian government in 1984 to develop the helicopter; Germany's Messerschmitt-Bölkow-Blohm (MBB) were contracted in July 1984 as a design consultant and collaborative partner on the programme.
 Although originally scheduled to fly in 1989, the first prototype ALH (Z-3182) made its maiden flight on 20 August 1992 at Bangalore with the then-Indian Vice President K R Narayanan in attendance.
-This was followed by a second prototype (Z-3183) on 18 April 1993, an Army/Air Force version (Z-3268), and a navalised prototype (IN.901) with Allied Signal CTS800 engines and a retractable tricycle undercarriage.
+This was followed by a second prototype (Z-3183) on 18 April 1993, an Army/Air Force version (Z-3268), and a navalised prototype (IN.901) with AlliedSignal CTS800 engines and a retractable tricycle undercarriage.
 Development problems arose due to changing military demands and a funding shortfall in the wake of the 1991 Indian economic crisis.

 Naval testing on board and other ships started in March 1998, and around the same time a weight-reduction programme was initiated.
 However, further delays in development were caused when sanctions were implemented against India following a number of Pokhran-II nuclear tests in 1998 and India's continued refusal to sign the Comprehensive Nuclear-Test-Ban Treaty.
 As a result, the intended engine for the helicopter, the LHTEC T800, was embargoed.
 The Turbomeca TM 333-2B2 turboshaft engine was selected as a replacement; in addition, Turbomeca agreed to co-develop a more powerful engine with HAL, originally known as the Ardiden.
 Turbomeca also assisted in the development of the helicopter; stress analysis and studies of rotor dynamics were conducted in France.
 The first flight of Dhruv with the new engine variant, called the Shakti, took place on 16 August 2007.